umair-ali-bhutto/codepen/README.md

+# codepen

 <p align="center">
   <a href="https://umair-ali-bhutto.github.io/codepen/" target="_blank">
     <img src="https://umair-ali-bhutto.github.io/codepen/logo.png" alt="https://umair-ali-bhutto.github.io/codepen/logo.png"><br/>
   </a>
-    Simple yet flexible JavaScript charting for designers & developers
 </p>

-# codepen
-This Repository is just made to have codepen codes organized for me
+This Repository is just made to have codepen or other code in one place for me.

 # Live Demo

 - deployed on github [https://umair-ali-bhutto.github.io/codepen/](https://umair-ali-bhutto.github.io/codepen/)   (Hold down Ctrl or Command to open in a new tab)